Last updated on 2026-03-27

 Career Options

-Graduates of the Electromechanical Engineering Technology – Automation program can pursue a variety of career options in Canada, including:
+Graduates of the Electromechanical Engineering Technology – Automation program can pursue a variety of career paths in Canada, including:

-- Automation Technologist: Specializes in designing and implementing automated systems to improve efficiency in manufacturing processes.
+- Automation Technologist: Specializes in designing and implementing automated systems to improve efficiency.

-- Control Systems Technologist: Focuses on developing and maintaining control systems for various industrial applications.
+- Control Systems Technologist: Focuses on developing and maintaining control systems for various applications.

-- Electromechanical Engineering Technologist: Works on integrating electrical and mechanical systems for automation solutions.
+- Electromechanical Engineering Technologist: Works on integrating electrical and mechanical systems for optimal performance.

-- PLC Programmer: Responsible for programming and troubleshooting programmable logic controllers used in automation.
+- PLC Programmer: Responsible for programming and troubleshooting programmable logic controllers in industrial settings.

-- Pneumatic/Hydraulic Technologist: Designs and maintains systems that use fluid power for automation and control.
+- Pneumatic/Hydraulic Technologist: Designs and maintains systems that use fluid power for automation.

-- Robotics Programmer and Technologist: Develops software and systems for robotic applications in various industries.
+- Robotics Programmer and Technologist: Develops software and systems for robotic applications in manufacturing.

-- Technical Sales Consultant: Provides expertise and support in selling automation and robotics solutions to clients.
+- Technical Sales Consultant: Provides expertise in selling automation and robotics solutions to clients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.